 Having a measurement ID implies that you’ve already installed Google Analytics.
 If you don’t know how to create an account or install GA4 with Google Tag Manager, check out this resource where we explain how to upgrade to Google Analytics 4.

-This will open a section on the right side of your screen which will show all the data streams linked to your account.
+This will open a section on the right side of your screen that will show all the data streams linked to your account.
 These are your websites and applications.

 In the following example, there is only one data stream that we’ll use for demonstration purposes.
 Yours may look like https://mywebsite.com/.